 Watch on Netflix

-The English Game arrives at a good time for two reasons.
-One, the 21st century has really been lacking in great sports movies that so dominated the 1980s and ‘90s.
-Two, sports are cancelled right now because of the spread of coronavirus.
-So why not settle in and watch some pale but fit English lads run around the pitch in what is essentially Chariots of Fire: The Series?
+The English Game arrived at a good time for two reasons.
+One, the 21st century has really been lacking in great sports movies like the ones that so dominated the 1980s and ‘90s.
+And two, the show premiered right when sports were canceled because of the spread of the coronavirus.
+So, we figured, why not settle in and watch some pale but fit English lads run around the pitch in what is essentially Chariots of Fire: The Series?

 Taking place in the 1870s, the six-part miniseries (from Downton Abbey’s Julian Fellowes) introduces us to the true story of two players from opposing sides who will change the game in critical ways.
 The first, brashly handsome Arthur Kinnaird (Edward Holcroft ), has dominated the field for years playing for the Old Etonians—whose team has not only won four FA (Football Association) cups at this point, but who also double as FA board members and chairman.
 (You see the problems already).
 The second, Fergus Suter (Kevin Guthrie ), is a wee Scottish powerhouse who has been brought to play for Darwen FC, a northern mill-town club, before being wooed by Blackburn.

 The larger question that The English Game tackles (pun partially intended) is one of inclusion.
 Who is this game for?
 It was crafted by wealthy Englishmen, but are they the future of it?
 We know they answer is “no,” but it’s something in the 1870s that was only just beginning to become clear.
 Fergus and Love—two of the best players in the game—are Scottish and working class.
 This is already revolutionary.
 But their play style is also evolving from the one the Old Etonians employ.
 Fergus encourages his teammates to move out farther and pass more, something we’ve seen Spanish players in just the last decade take to an exceptional art form.